rust-lang/rfcs/active/0000-unsafe-not-null.md

 ```

 The `#[unsafe_not_null]` attribute, when applied to a field of a struct,
 signals that this field will never be null.
-It may only be applied to a single
+It may only be applied to unsafe
-field in a struct, and only once.
-With this knowledge, the nullable-pointer
+pointer fields.
+With this knowledge, the nullable-pointer pointer optimization
-pointer optimization can be extended to these types.
-Using `Option`, for
+can be extended to these types.
+Using `Option`, for example, the `None` would
-example, the `None` would be encoded as the `inner` field being null, rather
+be encoded as the `inner` field being null, rather than an additional
-than an additional discriminant.
-By being applied to a field rather than the
+discriminant.
+By being applied to a field rather than the struct as a whole,
-struct as a whole, the optimization can be extended for more complex compound
+the optimization can be extended for more complex compound types such as
-types such as `Vec`:
+`Vec`:

 ```rust
 struct Vec<T> {